truedigital/True.KenticoMapper/readme.md

 ## Custom Table Mapping

+		[SyncIgnore]
+Tells the mapper to ignore this property

+		[SyncInId]
+Tells the mapper to read in the node id the type that this attribute decorates MUST be an int

+		[SyncInGuid]
+Tells the mapper to read in the node id the type that this attribute decorates MUST be a Guid

+		[SyncIn("column_name")]
+Tells the mapper to read from the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types

+		[SyncOut("column_name")]
+Tells the mapper to write to the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types

+		[SyncInOut("column_name")]
+Tells the mapper to read from and write to the column_name value, the type that this attribute decorates MUST be the C# equivalent of the SQL type, including nullable types

 1. Create a custom class that you want to model a custom table

 		public class PersonInfo